Ragesh-A/Data-Structures-and-Algorithms/Tree/binaryTree.md

     this.inOrder(node.right);
   }

-  //post-order traversal format like (left , right, root)
+  //post-order depth first traversal format like (left , right, root)

   postOrder(node = this.node) {
     if (!node) return;